-Last updated: 9 Oct, 2009
+Last updated: 14 June, 2010

-1.1.
+2.1.
 Data frames

 The Herschel spacecraft stores data onboard (up two days' worth) until transmited to Earth.
 Science data, such as a WBS spectrometer readout, come naturally in sets, or Frames.
-Data frames are packetized for transmission from HSO to Earth.
+Data frames are packetized for transmission from the Herschel Space Observatory to Earth.
 Along with House Keeping (HK) data they are downlinked to the tracking station and thence to the Mission Operation Center (MOC) at ESOC in Darmstadt, or to the latter directly.
 The data packets then flow from the MOC to the Herschel Science Center (HSC) at ESA's European Space Astronomy Centre (ESAC) in Madrid.
 The HIFI ICC copies the data from HSC, as well.